odea-project/qAlgorithms/test/report.md

 Add compile-time toggle for creating list of non-binned objects Cache optimisation
-Round to most accurate number that fits into a double
+Round to most accurate number that fits into a double Values in OS, mzError and critval are very small, same with distances for DQSBs.
+Quantify effect of floating point inaccuracies and implement a mitigation if possible create a template for including a new subsetting method